mybearworld/fork-MeowerBot.js/README.md

 A javascript library for Meower

 > [!NOTE]
-> Support for unnofficial servers that create breaking changes to the API **will not be supported**.
+> Unnofficial servers that create breaking changes to the API **will not be supported**.
 You are free to fork this library and make any neccesary changes to work on your server, but they will not be merged into the main repo.

 > [!WARNING]
 > This library is in very early development, therefore major changes may happen at any time and break existing code.